robertaparisi/loko-time-series/README.md

 # loko-time-series

-This projects, developed in Python, create some [LoKo AI](https://github.com/loko-ai/loko/tree/development) extensions that helps with **Time Series Forecasting**.
+This projects, developed in Python, create some [LOKO AI](https://github.com/loko-ai/loko/tree/development) extensions that helps with **Time Series Forecasting**.

 ## Components